GithubKman/space_game/README.md

-# raylib CMake Project

-This provides a base project template which builds with [CMake](https://cmake.org).
+# Space mining simulator game using Raylib

+Work in progress game for me to improve coding skills and have fun.

+#### TODO:
+  -Add objects like asteroids <br>
+  -Add polygon collisions to asteroids

 ## Usage

-To compile the example, use one of the following dependending on your build target...
+To compile, use one of the following dependending on your build target...

 ### Desktop

+#### Dependencies:
+All raylib build dependencies <br>
+GLFW (optional)
+#### To compile:
 Use the following to build for desktop:

 ``` bash